Arthur Orton: Appraisal

-He died on 1 April 1898 in impoverished circumstances, and was given a pauper's burial.
+He died on 1 April 1898 in impoverished circumstances, and was given a pauper's burial in Paddington Cemetery.
 In "an act of extraordinary generosity", the Tichborne family allowed a card bearing the name "Sir Roger Charles Doughty Tichborne" to be placed on the coffin before its interment.
 This "generosity" is disputed by author Bernard Falk, who stated that "No legal means existed to prevent" a named coffin plate claiming the Baronet's title being attached.